 - consilium (concilium) – gathering citizens belonging to a particular stratum.

 Before the actual assembly, conventions were held where politicians gave their speeches to convince citizens of their case and cast their votes.
 As for voting, a meeting was called if needed.
 If elections for officials were to take place on a given day, the election date was announced 17 days in advance so that citizens could adapt.
-It was similar with the adoption of the law – 17 days were left to the assembly to consider the legislative proposal.
+It was similar to the adoption of the law – 17 days were left to the assembly to consider the legislative proposal.

 Four types of gatherings in the republic were distinguished:

-During the first two decades of the republic, the most important gathering were comitia curiata (curia commission), known from the time of the kingdom, which consisted only of patricians.
+During the first two decades of the republic, the most important gathering was comitia curiata (curia commission), known from the time of the kingdom, which consisted only of patricians.
 They appointed consuls (the only officials of that time), settled lawsuits and adopted laws.

 Later, most of the powers of curial commissions were delegated to centurial and tribal commissions.
 During the mature republic, the commission had only a symbolic role.
-Its members confirmed adoption, accepted priests for service, transferred citizens from the patrician state to plebeian and vice versa (this was done even with Klodius in 59 BCE), recognized the will (e.g. Caesar on the adoption of Gaius Octavian and recognizing him as the main heir).
-With the advent of the empire, any state powers were transferred to the emperor or senate, which automatically made the assembly superfluous.
+Its members confirmed adoption, accepted priests for service, transferred citizens from the patrician state to plebeian and vice versa (this was done even with Clodius in 59 BCE), recognized the will (e.g. Caesar on the adoption of Gaius Octavian and recognised him as the main heir).
+With the advent of the empire, state powers were transferred to the emperor or senate, which automatically made the assembly superfluous.

 The chairman of the assembly was a consul or praetor.
 In practice, centurial commissions were dominated by patricians who owned 98 of 193 centuries.
 Despite smaller numbers, patricians (constituting the first class of property) were divided into a large number of centuries.
 Due to the fact that the centuries cast votes in the order from the highest property class to the lowest (proletaria), the absolute majority was reached before later / poorer centurions took the floor.
 In this way, the richest and “most-excellent” citizens could easily decide on important state decisions.